History

 Architecture

-The outer ward was surrounded by the outer ring of defensive walls, extended towards the bank of the Clwyd River and surrounding the entire upper ward.
+The outer bailey was surrounded by the outer ring of defensive walls, extended towards the bank of the Clwyd River and surrounding the entire upper ward.
 It was strengthened by 9 half-towers opened from the inside and two closed towers located on the river, on the west side.
 The larger of them on the south-west side, called the Gillot’s Tower, was erected on a square plan with sides about 7.5 meters long.
 It had four floors, the third of which was connected with the adjacent curtains of the walls.
 The chamber on the top floor was heated by a fireplace and illuminated by unusual small four-sided holes pierced just above the arrowslits.
 Small half towers were not roofed, they probably did not exceed the curtains of the outer wall.
 Interestingly, some of them had stairs and doors leading to the bottom of the dry moat.

 The characteristic shape of the outer bailey meant that on three sides of the main part of the castle it provided only a 20-meter-wide zwinger, while a wider, about 60-meter-long space to the river was on the slope.
 Probably there were wooden stables, granaries and various types of workshops, known from written sources.
 The entrance was provided by two gates: Town Gate on the north side and Friary Gate on the south side.
 The latter had the form of a small, irregular tower with a passage in the ground floor, behind which the causeway led across the moat.
 The Town Gate, on the other hand, was a wide gatehouse, open from the side of the outer ward, preceded by a small foregate.
 An additional water gate was on the west side and probably led to a wooden coastal pier.
 The outer zone of defense was provided by the already mentioned wide dry moat.
 Its western part reached the river and formed a dock for supply boats.